Wuilker Faríñez

-Wuilker Faríñez Aray (born 15 February 1998) is a Venezuelan professional footballer who plays as a goalkeeper for Colombian club Águilas Doradas and the Venezuela national team.
+Wuilker Faríñez Aray (born 15 February 1998) is a Venezuelan professional footballer who plays as a goalkeeper for Colombian club Internacional de Bogotá and the Venezuela national team.

 Club career

 Caracas

 Born in Caracas, Faríñez joined Caracas FC's youth setup in 2011.
 On 12 June 2013, he signed a three-year professional deal with the club, being promoted to the main squad.
 After Alain Baroja left Caracas FC, Faríñez became the first-choice goalkeeper of the club for the 2015 Torneo Adecuación despite being only 17 years old at the time.
 On 30 August, he established a new record at the club after playing 689 minutes without conceding a goal.

 After great performances during the tournament, he was chosen again as first-choice for 2016 Venezuelan Primera División season.
 In February 2016, he started for Caracas FC in a 2016 Copa Libertadores first stage match against Huracán, and put in a brilliant performance, only allowing one goal and keeping his team's chances of advancing to the second stage alive.
 Despite his efforts, Caracas was eliminated from the competition after a last-minute goal by Huracán in the second leg match.

 On 14 December, Faríñez was included in the AUFP Venezuela's Team of the Season, as the 2016 Venezuelan Primera División season's best goalkeeper.